 Heidi Jo Johnson, MSW

 Heidi's unique set of talents and education make her a perfect fit for serving military families as they navigate their "new normal" of living with service-related injuries.
 Heidi has 20+ years' experience in the Human Services Field with a focus on veterans and adults with developmental disabilities.
 Her compassionate spirit and commitment to making a positive impact on people's lives is evident through her kind words, loving actions, and bright smile.
 Heidi earned her Bachelor's Degree in Anthropology from Washington State University in 2012 and achieved her life-long goal of a Master's Degree in Social Work from Portland State University in 2017.
-She is the beloved wife of a disabled Navy Veteran and proud mother of two sons, one of which leaves for Marine Boot Camp in June 2018.
+She is the beloved wife of a disabled Navy Veteran and proud mother of two sons, one of which is a United States Marine.

 Visit www.operationfamilycaregiver.org for more information.